ContestSubmission/Backend/README.md

 ```
 To view information about the application, access the DevUI at http://localhost:8080/q/dev/.

+## Configuration
+Since quarkus is quite shitty when it comes to configuration files, we have to use either environment variables or
+a .yml file.
+For development, the latter is recommended.

+Create the `src/main/resources/application.yml` file and configure away!
+Check the
+[config-yaml](https://quarkus.io/guides/config-yaml) extension for more information.
+Both the `application.yml` file
+and the profile-specific ones are gitignored, so you can safely add your own configuration without worrying about
+accidentally committing it.

 ## Packaging and running the application

 The application can be packaged using: